JosephDoun/JosephDoun/README.md

 ### About me 💡
 I started my career working with image data containing geographic information and I am highly aware of sensor geometries and the impact they have on spatial accuracy.

-Now, I am interested in designing and developing solutions utilizing all kinds of data sources in other domains, and I'm experienced in encoding all sorts of information for model consumption.
+Lately, I am interested in designing and developing solutions utilizing all kinds of data sources in other domains, and I'm experienced in encoding all sorts of information for model consumption.

+- 🔭 I’m currently working on msi2slstr, a prototype data-fusion python package for satellite images of the Copernicus programme.

 <!--
 **JosephDoun/JosephDoun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.